jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    ``"http"``

 :asgi:
-   the version info for asgi
+   the version info for ASGI

 :http_version:
    ``"1.1"``